tubspaulkeller/Conversational-AI-Agent-For-English-Learning/README.md

+# Pedagogical Conversational Agent Ben moderates Quiz-Game in Slack for English Learning

-# Software Architecture of the Pedagogical Conversational Agent Ben
+## Software Architecture of the Pedagogical Conversational Agent Ben
 The following figure illustrates the architecture of our prototype.
 <br>
 <img width="454" alt="image" src="https://github.com/tubspaulkeller/companionben/assets/102319452/7ae66caa-dc8b-4bde-a2c8-28f3ea6e240a">
 <br>
 We utilized the Rasa framework together with its software development kit (SDK) for implementation (Bocklisch et al. 2017).
 We use the natural language understanding pipeline to handle open-ended questions, such as inquiries about the user's score or questions related to specific verb tenses.
 During goal setting, the PCA provides the user with various suggestions for a learning goal.
 The iterative process, beginning with the initial determination of the goal and subsequent specification of the timeframe, is made possible by the use of “Rasa forms”.
 Moreover, the utilization of Rasa forms enables the validation of user responses to English tasks.
 One advantage of this validation process is the ability to integrate API calls.
 To verify user inputs for English tasks, we are using a language-checking tool called “LanguageTool”.
 This tool enables the assessment of the correctness of the response and the calculation of a score.
 Additionally, Rasa forms offer the opportunity for the user to respond again in the case of an incorrect answer.
 Before granting this opportunity, our PCA provides the user with hints through the LanguageTool API interface.
 With this guidance, users can independently acquire knowledge, and receive assistance by the PCA to solve the tasks.
 The communication channel between the user and the PCA is via the messaging tool “Slack.”

-# Excerpts of the Conversations with Ben Related to the DPs
+## Excerpts of the Conversations with Ben Related to the DPs

 <img width="1441" alt="Screenshot 2024-01-04 at 15 35 52" src="https://github.com/tubspaulkeller/companionben/assets/102319452/3e0996f8-fbda-44ea-90d3-65830074f7ba">